Overview of Bohmian Mechanics: Bohmian Explanation of the Measurement Process

 Let us explain the momentum measurement of the stationary state of an electron initially in an energy eigenstate of a square well of size $L$.
 For example, $\psi_n(x) = C \; \sin(n \pi x/L)$ within the well and zero elsewhere, $C$ being the normalization constant and $n$ an integer (denoting the vibrational state).
 Since the wave function is real, we obtain $p = \partial S(x)/\partial x = 0$.
 Thus, the Bohmian particle is at rest, meaning that its velocity and kinetic energy are zero.
 However, we know that for a high enough value of $n$, the previous wave function $\psi(x)$ can be roughly approximated by a sum of two momentum eigenstates with eigenvalues $\pm n \hbar/L$.
 Therefore, when we do a (Copenhagen) momentum measurement, we will obtain an outcome $\pm n \hbar/L$ and the previous wave function will \textit{collapse} into one of the two momentum eigenstates.

 We have shown that the Bohmian measurement has to provide the same eigenvalues and eigenstates.
 How?
-The answer is that according to the Bohmian measurement, we have to specify in detail how the measurement process develops.
-In principle, for a formal Bohmian discussion of measurement, we would have to discuss the wave function and particles of the whole quantum plus measuring apparatus system.
-However, in this and the next didactic examples, we will avoid the wave function and trajectory related to the measuring apparatus.
+The answer is that according to the Bohmian measurement, we have to specify in detail how the measurement process develops; which is the Hamiltonian that provokes the measurement.

 \looseness-1A measurement of the momentum, for example, can be undertaken by removing the walls that form the well and detecting the electron somewhere in a screen far from the initial walls.
 The time interval between removing the walls and detecting the particles will allow us a computation of the ``electron velocity.''
 The time-dependent process of removing the walls will imply that the stationary wave function will evolve into two time-dependent wave packets moving on opposite directions, which will become completely separated in space.
 The particle will end in one wave packet or the other with a momentum very close to $\pm n \hbar/L$, the sign depending on which wave packet the initial position of the particle enters \cite{om.bohm1952b}.
 Finally, the electron will be detected far from the walls after the appropriate interval of time.
 For this particular experiment, we are sure that the empty wave will not affect the wave that carries the particle.
-As mentioned earlier, the relevant point is that we have been able to measure the same eigenstates and eigenvalues predicted by the orthodox interpretation without \textit{collapsing} the wave function.
+As mentioned earlier, the relevant point is that we have been able to measure the same eigenstates and eigenvalues predicted by the orthodox interpretation without invoking the \textit{collapse} of the wave function as a fundamental law.

 In order to understand the Bohmian explanation of this experiment, it is important to discuss the roles played by the kinetic and quantum potentials.
 The initial Bohmian kinetic energy is zero, while the initial quantum potential is $Q(x,t) = (n\hbar/L)^{2}/(2m)$ for the initial state $\psi(x) = C \; sin(n \pi x/L)$.
 On the contrary, the final energy of the system appears in the form of kinetic energy of electrons $(n\hbar/L)^{2}/(2m)$, while the final quantum potential from \eref{om.hamitlon3} is negligible $Q(x,t)\sim 0$.
 See problem \ref{om.P4}.